Camp BIOmed Information

 Scroll down for short introduction to camp themes!

 Genetic Engineering Recombinant DNA Technology

 The genetic engineering camp introduces students to recombinant DNA techniques and its practical applications.
 The curriculum will provide students with an overview of modern biotechnology, genetic engineering and gene regulation.
 Students will also gain an understanding for how scientists isolate genes away from the genome through cloning and/or PCR, which is key to investigate a gene’s function.

 CSI (Crime Scene Investigation) Camp: Solve a murder mystery

-The campers will learn and apply various forensic and molecular biology techniques, including DNA fingerprinting via gel electrophoresis , ELISAs (enzyme-linked immunosorbent assays), blood typing, heart dissection, blood typing, latent fingerprinting and blood spatter analysis.
+What is forensic science?
+How do scientists go about solving a crime scene?
+The campers will learn and apply various forensic and molecular biology techniques, including DNA fingerprinting, ELISA (enzyme-linked immunosorbent assays), blood typing, heart dissection, latent fingerprinting and blood spatter analysis.
+They will also do a pig heart dissection.
 Towards the end of the week, campers take charge of a mock crime scene and use the framework they have learned during the week to solve the mystery on their own!

 The Molecular Biology of Cancer- good cells gone bad